Lancia Thema: Third series

 Production of the Thema ceased in 1994, when Lancia also withdrew entirely from RHD markets (including the United Kingdom) in response to falling sales.
-The Thema was replaced by the Lancia Kappa.
+The Thema was replaced by the Kappa.
 A total of over 336,000 Thema saloons were produced.

 Variants

-The station wagon
+Station wagon

 In addition to the saloon, a station wagon was jointly developed and produced by Lancia and Pininfarina in Grugliasco.
 It was shown in prototype form at the September 1985 Frankfurt Motor Show, and in definitive form at the March 1986 Geneva Motor Show.
 Zagato had also shown a station wagon proposal earlier, at the 1985 Geneva Motor Show.
 This prototype, which remained a design study, with a larger glass area in the rear and with more discreet D-pillars than for the Pininfarina variant.

 Pininfarina was also tasked with producing the new bodystyle.
 The Lancia factory assembled all the body-in-white parts shared with the saloon; the incomplete bodies were sent to Pininfarina, where they were completed and painted, and final assembly was carried out.
 The station wagon version was never offered in a right-hand drive variant.
 In total 21,074 Thema station wagons would be built by Pininfarina between 1986 and 1994 in their Borgo San Paolo plant.